Trellis-Logic/meta-mender-tegra/README.md

 This layer contains [mender](https://mender.io/) specific integrations for NVIDIA Tegra hardware, for Over The Air (OTA) software update support of Yocto based NVIDIA Tegra hardware.

 It depends on the [meta-tegra](https://github.com/madisongh/meta-tegra) layer with branch matching the selected branch name.
+Until [this pull request](https://github.com/madisongh/meta-tegra/pull/114) is resolved it will be necessary to use the repository/branch [here](https://github.com/Trellis-Logic/meta-tegra/tree/add-data-partition-support).

 ## Tested Platforms

 * Jetson TX2 Development Board

 # Using

+The easiest way to test run is to use the project at [yocto-tegra](https://github.com/Trellis-Logic/yocto-tegra) where all of these steps are already complete.

+For detailed instructions to incorporate with your yocto project build, see below.

 1. Clone this project and meta-tegra into a local directory within your Yocto project
 2. Use bitbake-layers add-layer or edit your build/conf/bblayers.conf file to include both meta-tegra and this project.